4.3 — Object sizes and the sizeof operator

 Tip

-For maximum portability, you shouldn’t assume that variables are larger than the specified minimum size.
+For maximum portability, you shouldn’t assume that objects are larger than the specified minimum size.

-Alternatively, if you want to assume that a type has a certain size (e.g. that an int is at least 4 bytes), you can use static_assert to have the compiler fail a build if it is compiled on an architecture where this assumption is not true.
+Alternatively, if you want to assume that a type has some non-minimum size (e.g. that an int is at least 4 bytes), you can use static_assert to have the compiler fail a build if it is compiled on an architecture where this assumption is not true.
 We cover how to do this in lesson 9.6 -- Assert and static_assert.

 Related content